All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 Continue training smart.
-TB-500 supports healing, but it does not make you invincible.
+TB-500 supports healing, but it doesn't make you invincible.
 Respect your injury.
 Follow your physical therapist's guidance on load management.
 Progressive loading) gradually increasing stress on the injured tissue (is supported by research for many tendon and ligament injuries.

 Time your injections strategically.
 Some athletes prefer injecting on rest days or light training days.
 This allows any minor injection site discomfort to resolve before hard training sessions.
 Discuss timing with your provider.

 Sleep is non-negotiable.
-Growth hormone (essential for tissue repair) is released primarily during deep sleep.
-Aim for 8-9 hours if you are training hard and recovering from injury.
+Growth hormone (important for tissue repair) is released primarily during deep sleep.
+Aim for 8-9 hours if you're training hard and recovering from injury.
 Poor sleep undermines both your training and your recovery.

 Track everything.
 Log your TB-500 doses, training sessions, pain levels, and recovery milestones in the .
 This data helps your provider adjust your protocol and helps you see patterns in your recovery.
 Some athletes notice specific correlations between injection timing and training quality.